 Its approach is towards healing, emphasizing and stimulating the body's natural ability to heal itself.
 Neuromuscular therapy also enhances the function of joints and muscles, and accelerates the overall healing process by facilitating the release of endorphins.
 Essential Oils are used.

-First like no other regular therapist, I begin with a Clinical Interview and Evaluation.
+Unlike other therapists, I begin with a Clinical Interview and Evaluation.

 After the initial assessment, a treatment plan is created that is normally for 6 to 15 sessions.
 Everyone has different needs so yours may be fewer or more treatments.
 These treatment sessions must be within 3-5 days apart.
-We also include passive and active stretching every after ever session might be needed, and objective data testing with ROM and Manual Muscle Testing Grading.
+We also include passive and active stretching after every session, and objective data testing with ROM and Manual Muscle Testing Grading.

 Present History of Medical Massage